kassemsabeh/open-brand/README.md

 # Open-Brand: Open Brand Value Extraction from Product Descriptions

-This dataset contains over 250k product brand-value annotations with more than 50k unique values across eight main categories of Amazon product profiles.
+The dataset contains over 250k product brand-value annotations with more than 50k unique values across eight main categories of Amazon product profiles.

 The dataset is in [JSON Lines](https://jsonlines.org/) format, with the following schema: